aws-samples/aws-modernization-with-cognizant/content/47_experience_assurance/2_build_execute.md

 ![](/images/module4/b-1.png)

-Go to the CloudFormation console and check the status of your pipeline stack creation named ‘ExperienceAssurance’.
-It should state - {{% color info %}}“CREATE_IN_PROGRESS”{{% /color %}}.

 On successful creation of the pipeline, the CFN will also auto trigger the execution.
 You can now view the execution progress by navigating to [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/home) and selecting **codepipeline_experience_assurance**